 I had the concierge make a reservation.
 It turns out that it wasn’t needed; by 2:30 the Saturday lunch crowd had all but gone.
 I was greeted by the smile of an older gentleman.
 If the weather were nicer I would have asked to sit in their large outdoor seating area.
 Instead I was led to the smallish dining room.
 As per usual custom, I was offered wine, which was gladly accepted.
 I looked over the menu, and quickly identified all the signature items I found through research.

 Carciofo Alla Giudia…

 Their Roman-style fried artichokes are so delicious that they deserve a line to themselves.
 I’m not kidding.
 It’s only appropriate that Roma Sparita is located in Piazza di Santa Cecilia (the patron saint of music), because their artichokes made my taste buds sing.
-We went through the first order like a hot knife through butter, then ordered not just one, but two additional orders.
+I went through the first order like a hot knife through butter, then ordered not just one, but two additional orders.
 I could have made a meal out of them.
 They were that good.
-I made a point to eat this dish at every other restaurant we visited.
+I made a point to eat this dish at every other restaurant I visited.
 None could hold a candle to Roma Sparita.